awu-lgtm/Contextual-bandits/readme.md

 ## Off Policy Evaluation ##
 Off policy evaluation was done with `Vowpal Wabbit`'s progressive validation. `Vowpal Wabbit` uses the chosen model estimator to calculate an estimated reward for actions predicted by the model.
 As stated in the summary, the average loss was 0.691 and 0.941 for IPS and DR respectively.
 DR is probably a more accurate measure.
 In comparison, we calculated the average cost of the our subset of the dataset to be 0.995.

-Both estimated losses were lower than the original policy, so we would expect both IPS and DR models to perform better if they were used instead.
+Here, total cost is the amount of people that do not click on the item recommended by the policy and the average cost is the proportion of people who do not click on the recommended item.
+The average losses are the predicted average costs of our models if our models were used instead of the Bernoulli Thompson Sampling policy during original data collection.

+CTR, the proportion of people who click on the recommended item, is `(1 - average_cost) * 100`.
+Therefore, the CTR of Bernoulli Thompson Sampling on our subset of the data is 0.5%.
+Accordingly, the predicted CTRs are 30.9% and 4.9% for IPS and DR respectively.
+Using the DR CTR, this is about 10x amount of people clicking on the recommended item.
+Since both CTRs are higher, we would expect both IPS and DR models to perform better if they were used instead during the original data collection instead of Bernoulli Thompson Sampling.

 ## Flaws and Further Improvements ##
 Utilizing the full dataset will probably allow us to obtain a better estimate of performance of our model on the dataset.
-The entire dataset has low ctr and hence, sparse reward.
+The entire dataset has low CTR and hence, sparse reward.
 The subset we used has of course even less instances of reward.

 It will also be interesting to see if there are any algorithms that handle sparse reward better and if the LAS algorithm mentioned in the first section could be used.